What are story points?

 You could have a relatively simple new feature you want to add which is well understood and unlikely to generate surprises but will simply take a long time to implement because there’s a large amount of code to write.
 That’s laborious.

-On the other hand, you might have a feature which is likely to be small in terms of number of lines of code but requires someone to relearn a part of the codebase which is rarely used.
+On the other hand, you might have a feature which is likely to be small in terms of the number of lines of code but requires someone to relearn a part of the codebase which is rarely used.
 Time will be spent understanding the existing code and therefore the laboriousness is increased.

 There’s also the disagreement dimension.
-If we know we need a feature and the development team know multiple ways to build it, we might need discussion time to work through the different solutions and agree on the best one.
+If we know we need a feature and the development team knows multiple ways to build it, we might need discussion time to work through the different solutions and agree on the best one.
 This is also laborious.